Sylvia Moves In

 Through the peephole I see it’s Dr. Baladashi, Mr. B’s son.
-The scrawny doc is frowning at me over his black, space-agey N95.
-“I would like for you to keep your grandmother away from my grandfather,” he says when I open the door.
+The scrawny doctor is frowning at me over his black space-agey N95.
+“I would like for you to keep your grandmother away from my father,” he says when I open the door.
 This is how he kicks it off.
 But last night’s anger-management session with my support group has spared him.
 He doesn’t know it but Zoom has just saved him from the beatdown of his life.

 “Whatever do you mean?”
-I ask calmly.
+I ask as calmly as I can muster.
 “Has something happened?”

 He hems and haws and then finally blurts out—“I just caught them upstairs.
 They were in his bedroom pleasuring one another!”

-All kinds of kinky, geriatric shit go through my head and I just can’t help it.
+All kinds of kinky, geriatric shit swirl around in my head and I just can’t help it.
 I burst out laughing!
-Get after it, Oldtimers!
 Then the elevator door opens.
-It’s Mr. B!
-He scurries out, sees his son and starts apologizing.
+It’s Mr. B. He scurries out, sees his son and starts apologizing.
 “I’m so sorry, Winona.
 He shouldn’t be here.
 Benjamin, what’s wrong with you??”